metagrue/AiBot/README.md

 # AiBot

 *This is the home for the Discord chat bot AiBot.
-It is based off of AwesomeBot Nea (v4).*
+It is based off of AwesomeBot Neo (v4).*